-Bit Name Description 7 MDO I C Software Master Data Output Bit (Master Mode Only).
-This data bit is used to implement a master I C transmitter interface in software.
-Data written to this bit will be outputted on the SDATA pin if the data output enable (MDE) bit is set.
-6 MDE I C Software Master Data Output Enable Bit (Master Mode Only).
-Set by the user to enable the SDATA pin as an output (Tx).
-Cleared by the user to enable SDATA pin as an input (Rx).
-5 MCO I C Software Master Clock Output Bit (Master Mode Only).
-This data bit is used to implement a master I C transmitter interface in software.
-Data written to this bit will be outputted on the SCLOCK pin.
-3 MDI I2CM I C Software Master Data Input Bit (Master Mode Only).
-This data bit is used to implement a master I C receiver interface in software.
+Bit Name Description 7 MDO I 2 C Software Master Data Output Bit (Master Mode Only).
+This data bit is used to implement a master I 2 C transmitter interface in software.
+Data written to this bit will be output on the SDATA pin if the data output enable (MDE) bit is set.
+6 MDE I 2 C Software Master Data Output Enable Bit (Master Mode Only).
+Set by user to enable the SDATA pin as an output (Tx).
+Cleared by user to enable SDATA pin as an input (Rx).
+5 MCO I 2 C Software Master Clock Output Bit (Master Mode Only).
+This data bit is used to implement a master I 2 C transmitter interface in software.
+Data written to this bit will be output on the SCLOCK pin.
+4 MDI I 2 C Software Master Data Input Bit (Master Mode Only).
+This data bit is used to implement a master I 2 C receiver interface in software.
 Data on the SDATA pin is latched into this bit on SCLOCK if the data output enable (MDE) bit is 0.
-I C Master/Slave Mode Bit.
-Set by the user to enable $I^2C$ software master mode.
-Cleared by user to enable $I^2C$ hardware slave mode.
-2 I2CRS I C Reset Bit (Slave Mode Only).
-Set by the user to reset the I C interface.
-Cleared by user code for normal I C operation.
-1 I2CTX I C Direction Transfer Bit (Slave Mode Only).
-Set by the MicroConverter if the interface is transmitting.
+3 I2CM I 2 C Master/Slave Mode Bit.
+Set by user to enable I 2 C software Master mode.
+Cleared by user to enable I 2 C hardware Slave mode.
+2 I2CRS I 2 C Reset Bit (Slave Mode Only).
+Set by user to reset the I 2 C interface.
+Cleared by user code for normal I 2 C operation.
+1 I2CTX I 2 C Direction Transfer Bit (Slave Mode Only).
+Set by MicroConverter if the interface is transmitting.
 Cleared by the MicroConverter if the interface is receiving.
-0 I2CI I C Interrupt Bit (Slave Mode Only).
+0 I2CI I 2 C Interrupt Bit (Slave Mode Only).
 Set by the MicroConverter after a byte has been transmitted or received.
 Cleared automatically when the user code reads the I2CDAT SFR (see I2CDAT below).

-I2CADD IC Address Register
+I2CADD I2C Address Register

-Function Holds the IC peripheral address for the part.
+Function Holds the I2C peripheral address for the part.
 It may be overwritten by the user code.
-Application Note uC001 at www.analog.com/microconverter describes the format of the IC standard 7-bit address in detail.
+Application Note uC001 at www.analog.com/microconverter describes the format of the I2C standard 7-bit address in detail.

-SFR Address 9BH Power-On Default Value 55H Bit Addressable No interrupt and the I2CI bit in the I2CCON SFR.
-User software should only access I2CDAT once per interrupt cycle.
+SFR Address 9BH Power-On Default Value 55H Bit Addressable No data just received by the I^2C interface.
+Accessing I2CDAT automatically clears any pending I^2C interrupt and the I2CI bit in the I2CCON SFR.
+User software should access I2CDAT only once per interrupt cycle.

-I2CDAT IC Data Register
+I2CDAT I2C Data Register

-Function The I2CDAT SFR is written by the user to transmit data over the IC interface or read by user code to read data just received by the IC interface.
-Accessing I2CDAT automatically clears any pending IC
+Function The I2CDAT SFR is written by the user to transmit data over the I2C interface or read by user code to read

-SFR Address 9AH

-Power-On Default Value 00H

-Bit Addressable No
+SFR Address 9AH Power-On Default Value 00H Bit Addressable No

-\Purchase of licensed IC components of Analog Devices or one of its sublicensed associated companies conveys a license for the purchaser under the Philips IC Patent Rights to use these components in an IC system provided that the system conforms to the IC Standard Specification as defined by Philips.
+^{}Purchase of licensed I^2C components of Analog Devices or one of its sublicensed associated companies conveys a license for the purchaser under the Philips I^2C Patent Rights to use these components in an I^2C system provided that the system conforms to the I^2C Standard Specification as defined by Philips.

-The main features of the MicroConverter IC interface are:
+The main features of the MicroConverter I2C interface are:

-- Only two bus lines are required; a serial data line (SDATA) and a serial clock line (SCLOCK). - An IC master can communicate with multiple slave devices.
-Because each slave device has a unique 7-bit address then single master/slave relationships can exist at all times even in a multislave environment (Figure 35). - On-chip filtering rejects <50 ns spikes on the SDATA and the SCLOCK lines to preserve data integrity.
+- Only two bus lines are required: a serial data line (SDATA) and a serial clock line (SCLOCK). - An I2C master can communicate with multiple slave devices.
+Because each slave device has a unique 7-bit address, single master/slave relationships can exist at all times even in a multislave environment (Figure 35). - On-chip filtering rejects <50 ns spikes on the SDATA and SCLOCK lines to preserve data integrity.

 Figure 35.
-Typical IC System
+Typical I2C System